King Edward Medical University: New buildings and campuses

-After getting status of university in 2005, A new campus building was designed.
+After getting university status in 2005, A new campus building was designed.
 The new building was completed in 2019.
-Another building is under construction with the help of alumni of the university which donated 9 million dollars for the new structure.
+Another building was constructed with the help of Maqbool Ahmad, M.D., a notable Kemcolian, who donated 9 million dollars for the new structure.
+This is the Maqbool Ahmad Block, which currently has the departments of Biochemistry, Community Medicine, and Pharmacology.
+Furthermore, Maqbool Ahmad Block has the offices of the King Edward Debating Society (KEDS) and Kemcolians' Arts and Photography Society (KAPS).
+This block also features the Asad Aslam Auditorium and the Samina Hall, the focal venues of most university events.
 The university has also acquired new land outside Lahore to build a sub-campus.